thoughtbot/guides/code-review/README.md

 If you disagree with a guideline, open an issue on the guides repo rather than debating it within the code review.
 In the meantime, apply the guideline.
-It's often helpful to set up a linter like [standard] to automatically format code and avoid debating personal preferences on PRs.
+It's often helpful to set up a linter like [standard] to format code automatically.
+This helps us have more meaningful conversations on PRs rather than debating personal style preferences.

 [standard]: https://github.com/testdouble/standard